Haeri/elementalDraw/README.md

 brew install nasm
 ./scripts/generate_project_mac.sh
 ```

+## Feature extensions

+elemental Draw supports additional features that can be enabled when generating the project file by adding additional flags to the command: `./scripts/generate_project_win.bat -ui -audio`

+- *static* - Generates static libraries so no dynamic linking will be requried.
+- *ui* - Provides additional functionality for creating ui elements, layouts and styling.
+- *audio* - Provides additional functionality for reading and playing back audio files.
+- *video* - Provides additional functionality for reading and decoding video files. (slow build time)

 ## Dependencies
 Dependencies will be automatically managed through vcpkg if this repo is cloned with the `--recursive` flag.